eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 > Rationale: A Relying Party should be able to be assured that they can trust subsequent authentications with the Pseudonym to have the properties as presented int he PID/(Q)EAAs.

-> Note: This may be implementable via "Proof of Association".
+> Note: This may be implementable via so-called "Proof of Association".

 #### 6.1.3 HRLs for Interoperability